The idea of catching AZEK Company Inc (AZEK) Stock might be a good one

 The latest trade, Performances and Moving Averages give us the following Picture

-The firm’s stock price fluctuated 4.53% within the last five trades and 21.23% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price increased 38.58% in the last 6 months and 25.74% was added to its value over the previous 3 months.
-AZEK stock is trading at a margin of 9.32%, 24.13% and 32.71% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of AZEK Company Inc (NYSE:AZEK) raised 1.27% to close Thursday’s market session at $38.34, higher as compared to yesterday’s close.
+The stock price fluctuated between $37.82 and $38.57 throughout the trading session with the volume trading being 1121146 shares, which represented a significant variation when compared to the three months average volume of 1.66 million shares.
+The firm’s stock price fluctuated 1.27% within the last five trades and 23.12% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price increased 38.56% in the last 6 months and 26.70% was added to its value over the previous 3 months.
+AZEK stock is trading at a margin of 9.65%, 24.92% and 34.06% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 Top 5 Tech Stocks to Buy in 2024